upamaInBits/Queue_Management_System/README.md

 ## Use Case

 Originally designed for a community food pantry to improve efficiency and reduce manual tracking of client queues.
+Works across browsers, tested primarily on Chrome.

 ---